-CREATE NICKNAME my\server.my\nickname FOR DB2\SERVER.remote\schema.remote\table.
+CREATE NICKNAME my_schema.my_nickname FOR DB2 SERVER.remote schema.remote table.

-If you run a query that uses the nickname my\server.my\nickname after you migrate the DB2 UDB Version 7 database to DB2 UDB Version 8, an SQL1013 error occurs if the query uses an alias for the database.
+Assume that the server definition DB2_SERVER specifies a database alias for the DBNAME option.
+If you run a query that uses the nickname my_nickname after you migrate the DB2 UDB Version 7 database to DB2 UDB Version 8, an SQL1013 error occurs.
 If the database name and the alias name are the same, no error occurs.

-DB2 UDB Version 7 checks the NODE catalog information to locate the DBNAME option that is specified in the CREATE SERVER statement.
-DB2 UDB Version 8 checks the database alias in the local catalog that is specified in the DBNAME option to locate the database.
+DB2 UDB Version 7 uses the NODE option of the server definition to locate the database that is specified by the DBNAME option.
+DB2 UDB Version 8 ignores the NODE option and uses the local or system database directory to locate the database that is specified by the DBNAME option.

-To avoid this problem, alter the server DBNAME option so that the local database name and alias name are the same.
-For example, the following statement changes the DBNAME alias to match the database name, my\database:
+To avoid this problem, alter the server DBNAME option to specify the database name used in the local database directory.
+For example, the following statement changes the database name to match the database name, MY_DB.

-ALTER SERVER my\server OPTIONS (SET DBNAME 'my\database').
+ALTER SERVER my_schema OPTIONS (SET DBNAME 'MY_DB').